aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-pattern-effects/_index.md

 - **Typical implementation time?** About 10–15 minutes for a basic overlay.
 - **Can I reuse the code?** Yes – the same approach works for any PSD with pattern resources.

-## What is a Pattern Overlay?
+## What is a Pattern Overlay PSD?

-A pattern overlay is a layer effect that tiles a small bitmap (the pattern) across the selected layer.
+A pattern overlay PSD is a layer effect that tiles a small bitmap (the pattern) across the selected layer.
 It’s commonly used for textures, branding stamps, or decorative backgrounds.
 With Aspose.PSD you can programmatically change the pattern’s colors, offsets, blend mode, and even replace the underlying pattern data.

 ## Why Use Aspose.PSD for Java to Add Pattern Overlay?